Ayusxh-Maurya/runpaisa_whitelebel_template/README.md

 Runpaisa – White Label Payment Website Template
 🚀 Internship Project | Built with HTML, CSS & Bootstrap

-(Optional: Add a relevant project banner image if available.)

 📌 About the Project
 Runpaisa is a multi-page, responsive website template designed for businesses looking for a white-label payment solution interface.
 Developed as part of my internship, this project showcases various payment solutions with a clean and modern UI, built using HTML, CSS, and Bootstrap.